UCL-ARC/Mutein/Pipelines/foldx/dev_todo.md

 - Make the batch dependency, script names and times (everything for qsub) configurable from file not hard coded
 - Make the number of repairs confugurable and use the repaired file with the specified number from thruputs
 - Make readme.md the main file "information that the next generation of devs"
 - enable override of the pieline params from the batch, eg combos array num changes based on pdb size it is not an arbitrary performance decision)
 - complete the pipeline for the variants in the style adopted (batches 5,6,7)
+- Get rid of magic number in get_make_paths
+- Make args a class to handle args (use argsparse too - later)

 DISCUSSED-ED
 - We need to change the analysis for pos scan due to bug
 - the 10x repair is more stable with the ddg for the histidine, have results to show, so yes but there is also a problem
+- Another bug in the copying across of the actual results to results file is why the build script is a bit weird
 ---------------------------------------------------------------------------